-Pisa has a thousand-year history, but it was certainly at the time of the Maritime Republics (13th-15th centuries) that the city reached the peak of its power.
+Pisa has a thousand-year history, but at the time of the Maritime Republics (13th-15th centuries), the city reached the peak of its power.
 This period of great splendor is testified by its artistic treasures, such as churches, bridges, and noble palaces with magnificently frescoed interiors.

-Let’s explore the best things to do in Pisa:
+Here is our guide on the best things to do in Pisa.

 Piazza dei Miracoli